Allegra McKenzie for “This Monstrous Heart”

 About the Award

 The RBC Bronwen Wallace Award is open to writers under the age of 35 and unpublished in book form.
-Alternating each year between poetry and short fiction, the 2015 award was given for an exceptional work of poetry.
+Alternating each year between poetry and short fiction, the 2016 award will be given for an exceptional short story.
 The $5,000 award is supported by the RBC Emerging Artists Project, which invests in developing artists to help build their professional careers.

 In its 20 year history, the RBC Bronwen Wallace Award has distinguished 69 young writers with a nomination and many have gone on to receive literary acclaim.
 Past winners include Michael Crummey, Stephanie Bolster, Alissa York, Sonnet L’Abbe, Alison Pick, Jeramy Dodds, Marjorie Celona, Garth Martens, and most recently, Alessandra Naccarato.